Heroic234/my_mini_Pong_game/README.md

 I began this project  recently and I am still working on major improvements with friends and family to bring game development to all in the near future

-Special thanks to friends and family who tested out the game and game me feedback
+Special thanks to friends and family who tested out the game and gave useful feedback

 Your contributions will not go wasted